 The MSC has its headquarters in Pyongyang.
-Its Commander is Jo Kyongchol.621 Not much is known about General Jo.
-He is a former Political Commissar of the KPA Air Force.622 According to South Korean reports, he assumed command of the MSC in 2009 soon after Kim Jong-un was appointed heir apparent.
+Its Commander is Jo Kyong-chol.
+On the KPA Air Force.
+According to South Korean reports, he assumed command of the MSC in 2009 soon after Kim Jong-un was appointed heir apparent.
 He replaced Kim Won-hong, who is now the Director of the SSD.
 Since Kim Jong-il's death, Jo has appeared in North Korean media as part of Kim Jong-un's guidance inspections, most notably in March 2012, when the Supreme Commander visited Panmunjom.
-In 2014, following Jang Song-taek's death, his profile began to rise and he was apparently promoted to the rank of General in April.
+In 2014, following Jang Song-taek's death, his profile began to rise and he was apparently promoted to the rank of general in April.

 The structure of the MSC is fairly streamlined, especially compared to the organizational structures of the SSD and MPS.
 The day-to-day affairs of the Command fall to four deputy commanders.
 The Command has three overarching offices: the Cadre Department, the Political Department, and the Chief of Staff.
 The Cadre Department appears to have a typical human resources function, overseeing recruitment and personnel affairs.
 The Political Department ensures ideological loyalty and conducts a variety of indoctrination activities.
-However, the bulk of the apparatus falls under Jo's Chief of Staff.623 This apparatus includes an Inspection Department, which conducts routine inspections of military units,624 as well as a guard unit dedicated to providing security during the Leader's visits to military units.
-The organizational structure also includes a university for training agents and senior personnel within the Command.625
+However, the bulk of the apparatus falls under Jo's Chief of Staff.
+This apparatus includes an Inspection Department, which conducts routine inspections of military units, as well as a guard unit dedicated to providing security during the Leader's visits to military units.
+The organizational structure also includes a university for training agents and senior personnel within the Command.

-621 Jo Kyong-chol's appearance in close proximity to Kim Jong-un at guidance inspections led some Pyongyang-watchers to speculate that he was the Commander of the GC.
+Jo Kyong-chol's appearance in close proximity to Kim Jong-un at guidance inspections led some Pyongyang-watchers to speculate that he was the Commander of the GC.
 However, this speculation came to an end when Yun Jong-rin reappeared in North Korean media.

-622 Hisashi Hirai, Kitachosen no Shidotaisei to Kokei (Tokyo: Iwanami Shoten, 2011).
+Hisashi Hirai, Kitachosen no Shidotaisei to Kokei (Tokyo: Iwanami Shoten, 2011).